 On Sept.
-11, celebrate the 80th birthday of Arvo Pärt with a repeat stream of A World Apärt – a sonic celebration of the music of Arvo Pärt, one of the most revolutionary and recognizable voices of the 21st century.
-Hosted by Helga Davis (Einstein on the Beach) with a playlist compiled by noted Pärt scholar Toomas Siitan, A World Apärt offered a complete aural immersion into musical corners both known and obscure of the iconic Estonian.
+11, celebrate the 80th birthday of Arvo Pärt with a repeat stream of A World Apärt: a 24-hour sonic celebration of the music of one of the most revolutionary voices of the 21st century.
+Hosted by Helga Davis (Einstein on the Beach) with a playlist compiled by noted Pärt scholar Toomas Siitan, A World Apärt offers a complete aural immersion into musical corners both known and obscure of the iconic Estonian.

-Born September 11, 1935 in Paide, Estonia, Pärt has been the world's most performed living composer for the past three years with almost 300 recordings available in the U.S. alone.
+Born in Paide, Estonia, Pärt has been the world's most performed living composer since 2011 with almost 300 recordings available in the U.S. alone.
 He's been interviewed by Bjork; and his music has been used in the films of Paul Thomas Anderson, Gus van Sant, Michael Mann and many more.
 He's obtained a prominence in popular culture reserved normally for pop musicians, after coming first to the attention of Western audiences in 1984 with the release of the breakthrough album Tabula Rasa on the ECM label, and all this as a composer known primarily for religious choral works.

 Pärt's current and highly original musical language, tintinnabuli (Latin for 'little bell'), first took shape with the 1976 solo piano piece, Für Alina, and followed earlier periods of experimentation with neoclassical piano music, 12-tone writing, collage techniques and chance music.
 Pärt's tinntinnabuli is characterized by intense emotional content in an intimate and uncluttered style (which belies its intricate organization schemes), and by its blend of simplicity and religious content.